-On 9 July 2020, the economic entity entered into an agreement with Octet finance Pty Ltd in relation to a new two year invoice discounting solution.
+On 10 June 2022, the economic entity entered into an agreement with Octet finance Pty Ltd in relation to extending the invoice discounting solution for a further 12 months.
 The facility has approval up to \$9,000,000.
-The Scottish Pacific Business Finance Facility was paid out using funds from this new facility in September 2020.

 The economic entity did not breach any covenants during the financial year.